Cerebrock/ipynbs/README.md

-# Ipynbs
-Diverse Jupyter Notebooks
+Jupyter Notebooks with diverse applications related to data science